This tried and true recipe for basic biscuits is the last you’ll ever need because they are buttery fluffy perfection that turn out every time.

 I serve these as a side to all kinds soups and stews, as the bread for my famous breakfast sandwiches (long live a soft and runny yolk in between two halves of a biscuit!), but the most popular and common things I make with this recipe is sausage gravy.
 Sausage gravy and biscuits is our go-to “celebration” breakfast.
 We have it for Christmas, birthdays, Mother’s Day, and more.
 I can’t wait for you to try this recipe!
 It’s going to become a staple in your kitchen too.

-The best buttery biscuit recipe ever.
 This tried and true recipe for basic biscuits is the last you’ll ever need.

 - 2 cups flour